joelvaneenwyk/alt-snap-windows/AltSnap.md

   feature that was present in the original AltDrag and can be activated via the `TitlebarMove` option in the `[Advanced]` section of the .ini.
-- New: Now a **modifier key** can be set instead of the invert Move/resize key in order to use an lternatye set of customizable actions for all buttons.
-They can be configured in the Mouse tab of the config dialog, or manually in the .ini, using a B sufix for buttons eg LMBB=Resize.
+- New: Now a **modifier key** can be set instead of the invert Move/resize key in order to use an alternate set of customizable actions for all buttons.
+They can be configured in the Mouse tab of the config dialog, or manually in the `.ini`, using a B suffix for buttons e.g., `LMBB=Resize`.
 - New: Maximize Vertically action, use Shift to maximize horizontally.
 - Changed default `RefreshRate` to 0 to favor smoothest movement instead of performances also default is now `MoveRate=1` and `ResizeRate=2`.